6-months free Service and Well-being Charge*

 All our Homeowners contribute monthly to a Service and Well-being charge to cover services such as:

-Our on-site management team contact all Homeowners daily to check on their well-being, liaise with family and professional services as required, facilitate social events and organise engaging activities.
+Our on-site management team are always available to Homeowners and check on their well-being, liaise with family and professional services as required.
+They also organise a full calendar of social events and activities.

-It is important to point out that payment of the service and well-being charge has to continue even if the apartment is vacant, as it is proportioned between all Homeowners in order to maintain the high standard of service.
+It is important to point out that payment of the Service and Well-being Charge has to continue even if the apartment is vacant, as it is apportioned between all apartments in order to maintain the high standard of service.

 While your own household expenditure should reduce when you move to The Folds, it’s important to remember that you’ll still be responsible for: